MVesuviusC/getTaxa/README.md

 There are also issues when a gi has multiple annotated taxa.
 In this case, the first taxa is output and the rest are ignored.

+Need to update --help on makeTaxonomyDb.pl and getTaxaLocal.pl